SI 2015 Innovation

 Haris Tabakovic, The Brattle Group

-Thomas G. Wollmann, University of Chicago and NBER
+Thomas G. Wollmann, Boston University and NBER

 The Impact of Money on Science: Evidence from Unexpected NCAA Football Outcomes